 This variability was investigated in relation to care home and resident characteristics to see if the uptake of the programme might have been linked to factors such as (for care homes) how a care home was funded, on site nursing provision, size of care home, and how many staff had already received EoL care training, and (for residents) the presence of individuals with more complex health care needs or shorter life expectancies.

 Care home characteristics

-Type of care home, type of ownership, and additional training by site
+Table 3 reflects type of care home, type of ownership, and additional training by county.

 More learners were trained in care homes owned by for profit organisations (median = 7.5) than in care homes owned by non-profit organisations (median = 5), but there was no statistical evidence for a difference (p = 0.475, Mann–Whitney U test).
 The comparisons of the median number of learners by type of care home (residential = 7.5, nursing = 5.0: p = 0.423), size of care home (less than 60 residents = 7.5, 60 or more = 6.0: p = 0.888), and previous or additional EoL care training in some care homes (yes = 9.0, no = 5.5: p = 0.475) were also not statistically significant.